guruvamsi-policharla/pc-sigs/README.md

 # Set Pre-Constrained Group Signatures

-_C++ implementation of the pre-constrained group signature scheme introduced in ..._
+C++ implementation of the pre-constrained group signature scheme introduced in ...

+**WARNING:** This is an academic proof-of-concept prototype, and in particular has not received careful code review.
+This implementation is NOT ready for production use.

 ## Dependencies
 This project uses the [mcl](https://github.com/herumi/mcl/) library for group arithmetic and pairings.
 The mcl library in turn requires [GMP](https://gmplib.org/).